-The Department of Mathematics at Yarmouk University offers a Bachelor Degree in Mathematics upon the completion of the following requirements:
+The Department of Mathematics at Yarmouk University offers a Bachelor Degree upon the completion of the following requirements:

-- (1) The fulfillment of the conditions stated in the regulations of awarding the Bachelor Degree at Yarmouk University #.(2) for the year 1991 and its amendments issued in accordance with the bylaws of awarding academic degrees and diplomas at Yarmouk University # 76 for the year 1976. - (2) University Requirements: (27 Credit Hrs.) as follows: - a) Obligatory Courses: (15 Credit Hrs.)
-As in Table (1).
+- 1. The fulfillment of the conditions stated in the regulations of awarding the Bachelor Degree at Yarmouk University No. (2) / year 1991 and its amendments issued in accordance with the bylaws of awarding academic degrees and diplomas at Yarmouk University No. 76 for the year 1976. - 2.
+University Requirements stated under the above regulations (27 Credit Hrs.) - a) Obligatory Courses (12 Credit Hrs.):